tomjnunez/task_manager_redux/README.md

 <% end %>
 ```

 So, in those `<h3>` tags we're just rendering a task, which if we look at our `self.all` method in our `app/models/task.rb` file makes sense.
 It's a little bit surprising that these are actually showing up on the page as pound symbols, but interesting to note.
-Let's go ahead and update our view in `/app/views/index.erb` to the following:
+Let's update our view in `/app/views/index.erb` to the following:

 ```erb
 <% @tasks.each do |task| %>